MSLNZ/rpi-ocr/docs/install.rst

 to remotely access the terminal of the Raspberry Pi can be found `here <ssh_instructions_>`_.

 The following commands are optional *(but recommended)*.
-They will update the installed packages on the Raspberry Pi
+They will update the installed packages on the Raspberry Pi.

+Open a terminal and run

 .. code-block:: console

    sudo apt update
    sudo apt upgrade

-Make sure that you have git_ installed on the Raspberry Pi and then clone the repository
+Make sure that you have git_ installed and then clone the repository

 .. code-block:: console